What’s in a name?

 • When the market changes, we can change quickly

-With the changing climate in business from water bottles to Real Estate, it is wonderful to learn you are doing things right.
-Fruit & Wine Real Estate is in the right place at the right time.
-Anything the big offices can do, we can do with a little more flair.
+With the changing climate in business from water bottles to real estate, it is wonderful to learn you are doing things right.
+Better Homes and Gardens Fruit & Wine is in the right place at the right time.
+We have the weight of a national franchise while still being us.

 Zillow?
 Or not to Zillow?